Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 Their main office is in Sidney, Nebraska, and they are employed in terms of precise shooting.

 Bass Pro Shops is the owner and operator of Cabela’s.
-However, none of the optics sold by Cabela’s are made by the company.
+However, NONE of the optics sold by Cabela’s are made by the company.

 Except for high management, most Cabela’s employees are unaware of the location or manufacturer of these scopes.